DiweenHawezy/Python-Workshop/README.md

 **conda create --name Data python=3.10**

 This will download a number of packages including Python.
 Type **'y'** to give consent to install them when prompted.

+We will now install packages required to do some analysis into our new environment.
+Let's activate it by typing hte following:

+**conda activate Data**

+You'll notice on the left where it said **(base)** it now says **(Data)** signalling we have now in this environment.

+We will begin by installing packages.
+Mamba works as a subsitute for conda - where we can install packages in parallel instead of sequentially.
+We will install several packages at once.
+Type the following:

+**mamba install pandas numpy matplotlib seaborn geopandas ipykernel**